-The 96,000 m3/year groundwater take for the Blucher property was evaluated using the Aupouri Aquifer Groundwater Model, which is a numerical model covering the Aupouri shellbed aquifer from Ahipara to Ngataki.
-The model applied the MODFLOW Unstructured Grid (MODFLOW-USG) developed by the United States Geological Survey (USGS) applied within the GMS10.3 modelling platform to simulate regional groundwater flow.
-The development and calibration of the Aupouri Aquifer Model is detailed in WWA (2017; 2018) and will also be detailed in a standalone model development report currently being prepared.
+The proposed groundwater takes for the Bryan Estate properties, totalling 240,000 m3/year, were evaluated using the Aupouri Aquifer Groundwater Model (AAGWM), which is a numerical model covering the Aupouri shellbed aquifer from Ahipara to Ngataki.
+The model applied the MODFLOW Unstructured Grid (MODFLOW-USG) developed by the United States Geological Survey (USGS) within the GMS10.3 modelling platform to simulate regional groundwater flow.